SeanPeterson/AJAX-Default-WP-Gallery/README.md

 add ajax + infinite scroll functionality to the default WP Gallery

 #ToDo
 loadImages function needs to load the other keys into the gallery shortcode (size, orderby, etc)
+remove multiple ajax calls
+add scroll to top button

 #Assumptions
 Plugin uses the footer element to determine the bottom of the page.
 Therefore page must contain a footer at the bottom of the page for this plugin to function.